Denner25/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This is the 12th and 13th project of the Software Engineering program at TripleTen.
 It's a back-end project focused on creating a server for the WTWR application.
-The learning experience provided a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+The learning experience provided a deeper understanding of how to work with databases, set up security and testing.
 The 13th project focused on server-side authentication and authorization.

 ## Project features